 2. How is DPAS implemented?

 DPAS policy and procedures are provided in the DPAS regulation (15 CFR Part 700).
 This regulation is administered by DOC and is used, as authorized by DOC, by other Federal departments and agencies and industry to support programs necessary or appropriate to promote the national defense.
-DPAS provides for the use of contract terms that specify a priority rating and delivery dates for materials and services. [elements of a rated order]
+DPAS provides for the use of contract terms that specify a priority rating and delivery dates for materials and services.

 3. Who is authorized to use DPAS priority ratings?

 DOC has delegated specific priority rating authority, with respect to industrial resources, to the Department of Defense (DOD), the Department of Energy (DOE), the General Services Administration (GSA), and DHS.
 DPAS Delegation 4 from the Secretary of Commerce authorizes the Secretary of Homeland Security to place priority-rated contracts and orders in support of: (1) DHS programs; and (2) State, local, and tribal government programs involving emergency preparedness, prevention, response, recovery, and mitigation activities.
 The authorities delegated to the Secretary of Homeland Security in E.O.
-12919 and DPAS Delegation 4 have been re-delegated to the Administrator of FEMA and, in turn, to the Director of the Office of Policy and Program Analysis.
+12919 and DPAS Delegation 4 have been re-delegated to the Administrator of FEMA and, in turn, to the Associate Administrator of the Office of Policy and Program Analysis.

 4. What programs are eligible for DPAS support?